- Infrastructure, Planning & Growth

 The zoning ordinance is the most common technique local government uses to influence the location and density of development.
 Every property is assigned a zoning designation that determines what that property can be used for.
-A property owner can change the zoning of their land for a different use, following well-established procedures outlined by state law and local policy.
+A property owner can petition to change the zoning of their land for a different use, following well-established procedures outlined by state law and local policy.
 This is called a "rezoning."